Insight 2: Solid engineering is the bottleneck because complexity accumulates

-Only a very small percentage of companies deal with deep, novel research problems that can dealt with in isolation.
+Only a tiny percentage of companies deal with deep, novel research problems that can be dealt with in isolation.
 Rather than dealing with the complexity of individual problems, software engineering usually revolves around tackling the accumulation of complexity from past solutions.

 Software engineering is like maintaining a box of wires

 Software engineering is more like maintaining a giant box of wires such as the one shown in the picture.
-The wires must be connected in a certain way for the box to work, and every day, the requirements changes slightly.
-Over time, more and more wires are put in, and it becomes increasingly more difficult to grasp the entire system.
+The wires must connect in a certain way for the box to work, and every day, the requirements change slightly.
+Over time, more and more wires are put in, and it becomes increasingly more challenging to grasp the entire system.

 The value of broad knowledge

-This means that having a broad knowledge of most tools and frameworks often beats specialized knowledge of a particular algorithm.
-This is completely opposite to what is important for an academic career: Deep knowledge of a narrow topic is actively encouraged.
+It means that having a broad knowledge of most tools and frameworks often beats specialized knowledge of a particular algorithm.
+It is opposite to what is essential for an academic career: Deep knowledge of a narrow topic is actively encouraged.
 In academia, you might spend hours solving an old problem in a new way.
 For data science in the industry, this is usually a waste of valuable time.

-However, it should be mentioned that shallow knowledge with no depth is useless.
-It goes without saying that you should obtain the theoretical background, (eg. statistics, linear algebra and computer science) to dive deep into these topics when necessary.
+However, shallow knowledge with no depth is useless.
+You should obtain the theoretical background, (e.g., statistics, linear algebra, and computer science) to dive deep into these topics when necessary.

 To gain a broad knowledge of machine learning algorithms, we encourage you to read through the excellent documentation of the “sklearn” library.
 Because the library contains solutions to a lot of common industry problems, it is an excellent source of reference for a broad understanding of the field.